 In December 2010 the Pacific Aquaculture Regulations came into effect, giving DFO the authority to govern the management and regulation of aquaculture activities at marine finfish, shellfish, freshwater/land-based and enhancement facilities.
 The Province of British Columbia continues to have authority over land tenures and workplace safety related to aquaculture in BC.
-New applications, amendments and related referrals are coordinated through Front Counter BC.
-More information is available on the BC government's website: http://www.frontcounterbc.gov.bc.ca.
-DFO approves and issues aquaculture licences.
+New applications, amendments and related referrals are coordinated through FrontCounterBC.
+More information and application forms are available on the BC government's website: www2.gov.bc.ca/gov/content/industry/crown-land-water/crown-land/crown-land-uses/aquaculture.
+DFO assesses, makes decisions and issues aquaculture licences.